Different Types of Medical Marijuana Plants

 Pure Cannabis Indica

-The pure Cannabis indica is perfectly suited to indoor growth, making it possible to be cultivated in America.
-This variety of Cannabis originates from the hash-producing countries, including but not limited to Morocco, Pakistan, Afghanistan etc. This variety of cannabis is far more relevant in the medical world than the pure sativa counterpart.
+Pure Cannabis indica is perfectly suited to indoor growth, making it possible for cultivation in America.
+This variety of Cannabis originates from the hash-producing countries, including but not limited to Morocco, Pakistan, Afghanistan, etc. This variety of cannabis is far more relevant in the medical world than the pure Sativa counterpart.
 It boasts a high concentration of CBD and a low concentration of THC.
 THC is responsible for most of the ‘high’ cannabis users experience after taking the drug while CBD is responsible for most of its therapeutic effects.
 However, it should be noted that some synergy has been observed between the two compounds.

-The pure C. sativa works well for chronic pain and neuropathic pain relief.
+The pure C. Sativa works well for chronic pain and neuropathic pain relief.
 It also boasts impressive relaxing and sedating effects.
-Patients suffering from insomnia would benefit greatly from these effects.
+Patients suffering from insomnia benefit greatly from these effects.
 The Hashplant, Pakistani, and Herijuana are common examples of pure Cannabis indica strains.

 Indica Dominant Hybrid

-The different types of medical marijuana strains and their medical applications have been discussed above.
+The different strains and their medical applications have been discussed above.
 If you want to have access to any of the breeds listed and more, all you need to do is to obtain your Florida medical marijuana card.
+Once your card is issued, a visit to the local dispensary is in order.
+Their knowledgeable staff members will help guide your options.
 You can contact the licensed marijuana doctors at Kind Health to obtain your medical marijuana card.